18 Signs You're Petty

 Your lover will have the option to view, validate, and comment on your moods.
 You can also request your partner's mood.

-clarity to those around you about what you're feeling right now and how you want to be treated.
+We chose to include this feature because it gives more clarity to those around you about what you're feeling right now and how you want to be treated.

 You'll also be able to track your own moods over time, build emotional awareness, and create personal strategies for managing your moods!